Derpius/VisTrace/README.md

 MOVING TO WIKI

 ## Example Code
-For more detailed examples, see the [Examples](https://github.com/Derpius/VisTrace/tree/master/Examples) folder.
+~~For more detailed examples, see the [Examples](https://github.com/Derpius/VisTrace/tree/master/Examples) folder.~~
+Will be moving to a dedicated branch

 This will load the module, build the acceleration structure from all `prop_physics` entities (and the world), get an entity to use as a hit marker, and traverse the scene each frame placing the hit marker at the trace hit position if we hit:
 ```lua